rackerlabs/docs-cloud-queues/rst/dev-guide/api-operations/methods/get-show-queue-metadata-v1-project-id-queues-queue-name-metadata.rst

 |             |       |underscores, and hyphens.                                   |
 +-------------+-------+------------------------------------------------------------+

-This operation does not accept a request body.
+.. note:: This operation does not accept a request body.

 **Example Show queue metadata: JSON request**

 .. code::